industrial-edge/secure-storage/README.md

 ![Secure Storage App Landing Page](docs/graphics/secure-storage-app-page.png)

 The main content of the application consist of two cards.
 The first/left card contains a form that is used to add new key-value pair to the applications secure storage.
 To save new key-value pair to the secure storage, fill in both inputs a click on _Add key-value pair_ button.
-Messagebox will appear with information whether the action was successfull and the data were added or with information about error in case of a problem.
+Messagebox will appear with information whether the action was successful and the data were added or with information about error in case of a problem.

 ![Secure Storage App First Card](docs/graphics/secure-storage-app-card-1.png)